IPL-UV/IPL-UV.github.io/content/people/alumni/cristina_radin.md

   linkedin: 'https://www.linkedin.com/in/cristina-radin-20b74b202/'
 ---

-I am working on the development of statistical, physical and hybrid methods to study the regional effects of climate change in the oceans (MALOC project).
-I have a background in Earth observation data and machine learning methods.
+When I was at ISP, I worked on the development of statistical, physical, and hybrid methods to study the regional effects of climate change in the oceans (MALOC project).
+I had a background in Earth observation data and machine learning methods.